nebularnoise/serge/pd-external/README.txt

 Caveats
 -------

-To link against torch, we have to manually add libiomp and libmkml to the libtorch/lib folder.
+With the macOS version of libtorch, you have to manually add libiomp and libmkml to the libtorch/lib folder.
 These can be found here : https://github.com/intel/mkl-dnn/releases

 Currently, at least in the macOS version, you have to keep the external in the same folder as the libtorch package.
 You can use the external from any patch provided you correctly set the external search paths in PureData's preferences.